circonus/product-docs/irondb/tools/irondb-relay.md

       setup-irondb-relay -c foo -u f2eaa1b7-f7e8-41bd-9e8d-e52d43dc88b0 -d -B 10.1.13.1:8112,10.1.13.2:8112 -b on

-If your IRONdb cluster [uses TLS](/irondb/getting-started/configuration#tls-configuration), then specify the node list as `https://` URLs, and, if necessary, place the CA certificate that corresponds to the cluster's client-facing listener as `/opt/circonus/etc/ssl/ca.crt`.
+If your IRONdb cluster [uses TLS](/irondb/getting-started/configuration#tls-configuration), then specify the node list as `https://` URLs with port 8443, and, if necessary, place the CA certificate that corresponds to the cluster's client-facing listener as `/opt/circonus/etc/ssl/ca.crt`.
 The CA cert is necessary if your certificates are issued by an internal CA, as opposed to a public CA that is trusted by the operating system.

 The setup script will configure your IRONdb-relay instance and start the service.
 See the [Graphite Ingestion](/irondb/integrations/graphite/) section for